For general information about operating internationally please visit the Operation in Foreign Countries webpage.

-Q - I am planning to take a trip to the US.
-What do I have to do to be able to operate in the US?
+Q - I am planning to take a trip to the United States.
+What do I have to do to be able to operate there?

 A - Under the Reciprocal Operating Agreement, no formal approval is required.
 Take your Canadian Certificate with you.
 Familiarize yourself with the US sub-band allocations as you must operate within them while in the US.